mokdevel/DarcMods/DarcMissions/README.md

 - [HunterKiller mod by Rabid Squirrel](https://reforger.armaplatform.com/workshop/597324ECFC025225-HunterKiller) for the initial kick to get into coding.
 - The great Arma Reforger community and #enfusion_scripting

-## Future plans
-- Waypoint functionality for AI to roam buildings in a city
-- New missions: Steal smth and bring the loot somewhere, choppers hunting you

 ## Known issues
 - Moving map markers lose the text under them.